-Mortgages and assignments of income must be created under public instruments (typically deeds).
+Mortgages and assignments of income generated by real estate assets and movable assets subject to registration must be created under public instruments (typically notarial deeds) and registered at the relevant registry office.

 3.3 Can collateral security be taken over real property (land), plant, machinery and equipment?
 Briefly, what is the procedure?